RagnarokMew/dotfiles/starship/README.md

 # Instructions for starship

+## Starship Zsh Transient Prompt

-At the time of writing starship doesn't have support for zsh transient prompt so a small workaround is required
+At the time of writing starship doesn't have support for zsh transient prompt so a small workaround is required.
+Add the following to ``.zshrc``:

 ```zsh